singhsamaira101/Sales_Insights_Data_Analysis_Using_SQL_and_Tableau/README.md

 I then aeveloped a Tableau dashboard to perform analysis, producing quantitative visualizations in Tableau to draw valuable insights based on different parameters affecting the company performance year on year and further provide business solutions.

 **Purpose: **

-**To unlock sales insights that are not visible before for sales team for decision support & automate them to reduced manual time spent in data gathering.**
+To unlock sales insights that are not visible before for sales team for decision support & automate them to reduced manual time spent in data gathering.

+**End Result:**
+An automated dashboard providing quick & latest sales insights in order to support data driven decision making.

+**Tableau Dashboard for Revenue Analysis:**